-If you feel you are entitled to compensation for a loss or breakage as a result of a repair then let us know in writing.
-If this results in an insurance matter then someone may need to visit your home to inspect the damage and make a report.
+If you feel you are entitled to compensation for a loss or breakage because of a repair, then let us know in writing.
+If this results in an insurance matter, then someone may need to visit your home to inspect the damage and make a report.